-In July 2022, OSFI issued Guideline B-13 on Technology and Cyber Risk Management.
-The Guideline applies to all federally regulated financial institutions, including insurance companies, with the stated objective of helping institutions develop greater resilience to technology and cyber risks and will come into effect on January 1, 2024.
+In July 2022, OSFI issued Guideline B-13 on Technology and Cyber Risk Management which came into effect on January 1, 2024.
+The Guideline applies to all federally regulated financial institutions, including insurance companies, with the stated objective of helping institutions develop greater resilience to technology and cyber risks.